The Best Signature $12 Dish in Every State

 Runner-up: Council House Restaurant in French Camp

 This dessert is a chocolate lover’s dream, topped with oozing chocolate sauce, a crumbly chocolate crust, and fudge layers, though they can often vary on what’s in between.
 It’s the official dessert of the state, and sometimes it’s also called mud cake when it omits the crust.
-The mud pie at Chimneys may be $, but it’s worth it when you taste the dessert made true to the original recipe, with its gooey chocolate sauce.
+The mud pie at Chimneys may be expensive, but it’s worth it when you taste the dessert made true to the original recipe, with its gooey chocolate sauce.
 The Mississippi mud cake at Council House features fudgy pecan pieces and marshmallows topped with house-made caramel and chocolate sauce, served on its own for $5 or with ice cream for $6.

 Chicken Parm Sandwich at Fozzie's